Skip to content

 Cost and burden

-Source data largely comes from other statistics, so the reporting burden associated with producing the balance of payments current account is included in the reporting burden of the source statistics.
+Data source largely comes from other statistics, so the reporting burden associated with producing the balance of payments current account is included in the reporting burden of the statistics being sources for the balance of payments statistics.

 Comment

-Additional information can be found in the Balance of payments and the international investment position.
+Additional information can be found in the subject page Balance of payments and international trade.